Webilop/woocommerce-html5-video/readme.txt

 WooCommerce HTML5 Video is a WooCommerce add-on which allows you to add videos to products in your online store.
 The plugin creates a new tab in the product description page where all videos related to the product are placed.

 This plugin uses HTML5 to render videos in your products.
-The supported video formats are MP4 and Ogg.
+The supported video formats are MP4, Ogg and Webm.
 It also support embedded videos from websites like [youtube](https://support.google.com/youtube/answer/171780?hl=en), [vimeo](https://vimeo.com/help/faq/sharing-videos/embedding-videos) and others.

 = Localization =